roelvanhintum/adventofcode/README.md

 # adventofcode
-Solutions for the advent of code 2020.
+Solutions for the advent of code.